Catch-up-TV-and-More/catchuptvandmore-test/README.md

 * **FAKE_LABELS** :
     * This dictionary corresponds to the `strings.po` file of the add-on.
 Maybe soon the script will be able to directly parse and use the "real" `strings.po` of the add-on.
 For now you can generate this dictionary with the `generate_labels_dict_from_strings.po.py` file like that: `python generate_labels_dict_from_strings.po.py path_of_string.po_file`.

+## Cheat sheet of the fake array items

+* General
+   * :file_folder: : This item `is_folder`
+   * :arrow_left: : Previous menu
+   * :arrow_forward: This item `is_playable`

+* Thumb and Fanart
+   * :earth_africa: : The image come from the web (with an URL)
+   * :desktop_computer: : The image come from the add-on resources
+   * :white_check_mark: : The image is correct (if the file is "really" an image)
+   * :x: : There is something wrong and the image is not present or not valid (incorrect path for local image or wrong URL)
+   * :tv: : This thumb or fanart is respectively the thumb or fanart of Catch-up TV & more (our official logo)